Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst

 DPMCP (Datapath MC Portal)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Provides an MC command portal.
-Used by drivers to send commands to the MC to manage
+Used by drivers to send commands to the woke MC to manage
 objects.

 - MMIO regions: MC command portal